ajrcarey/pdfium-render/README.md

 an owned `PdfPages` instance.
 For more information on the motivation behind this change, see <https://github.com/ajrcarey/pdfium-render/issues/47>.

+Version 0.7.28 removes the `PdfPageObjects::take_*()` functions, since upstream bugs in memory handling in Pdfium render them unreliable; adds the `PdfPageObject::is_cloneable()` and `PdfPageObject::try_clone()` functions, allowing most path, text, and image page objects to be cloned; adds the `PdfPageObjectGroup::retain()`, `PdfPageObjectGroup::retain_if_cloneable()`, `PdfPageObjectGroup::is_cloneable()`, and `PdfPageObjectGroup::try_clone_onto_page()` functions, allowing a group of page objects to be cloned onto a destination page; adds the `examples/clone.rs` example that demonstrates the new functionality;
+and fixes a bug in the propagation of a page's content regeneration strategy from the page to its collection of page objects collection and to any `PdfPageObjectGroup` objects created from that page objects collection.

 Version 0.7.27 adjusts the WASM example to take into account upstream packaging changes in the WASM builds of Pdfium published at <https://github.com/paulocoutinhox/pdfium-lib/releases>, and adds the `image` crate feature, making the `image` crate an optional dependency instead of